arista-netdevops-community/automation-training-ansible/Day-3/single-dc/README.md

 You might have noticed that the MLAG port-channel only has one interface configured towards the servers on each leaf!
 Add the other interface into the port-channel as well.

+> HINT: Look at how the connections are in the topology diagram!
+> HINT2: After you modify input variables use `ansible-playbook dc-fabric-deploy-cvp.yml --tags build` to locally generate
+> the intended configuration files to see how things change.

+Once your are happy with the result run `ansible-playbook dc-fabric-deploy-cvp.yml`.